Mississippi Governor's Mansion

-The Mississippi Governor's Mansion is the official residence of the governor of Mississippi which is currently Tate Reeves.
+The Mississippi Governor's Mansion is the official residence of the governor of Mississippi, who is currently Tate Reeves.
 It is located in downtown Jackson, Mississippi, south of the Mississippi State Capitol, at the south end of Smith Park.
 Completed in 1841 to a design by state architect William Nichols, it is the second-oldest governor's residence in active use in the nation, and a prominent example of Greek Revival architecture.
 It was designated a National Historic Landmark in 1975, and was declared a Mississippi Landmark in 1985.

 Description

 The Mississippi Governor's Mansion is located three blocks south of the Mississippi State Capitol, on 2.4 acre that take up an entire city block, bounded by East Amite, North Congress, East Capitol, and North West Streets.
 Its formal entrance is oriented south towards East Capitol Street, while a secondary entrance faces north toward Smith Park, Jackson's oldest public park, which occupies the next city block to the north.
 It is a two-story masonry structure painted white, basically rectangular in plan.
 Its front facade is five bays wide, each bay articulated by pilasters with scrolled capitals; bays on the side elevations are separated by doubled pilasters.
-The center bay is larger, and is fronted by a two-story half-round portico supported by four columns.
+The center bay is larger and is fronted by a two-story half-round portico supported by four columns.
 A full entablature encircles the building, ending in a dentillated cornice below the roof line.
 The rear entrance, set at the back of a modern two-story ell, is sheltered by a single-story Greek temple portico with four columns, entablature, and gabled pediment.

 The interior of the mansion's original main block contains many original features, although there are also elements that have been reproduced, a product of restoration work after incompatible changes were made to the building in the 19th and 20th centuries.
 The main entrance leads into an octagonal vestibule with sculpture niches in four walls, entrances to parlors on the sides, and passage to the main stair at the back.
-The modern wing at the back of the house provides amenities for the governor's family, and serves as its living quarters.
+The modern wing at the back of the house provides amenities for the governor's family and serves as its living quarters.